sunilkgrao/baryon-lang-class/README.md

 # Text Classification Engine

-Look at the following [tutorial](https://docs.prediction.io/demo/textclassification/) for a Quick Start guide and implementation details.

-# Release Information

-## Version 4.0

-Re-structure and design preparator and algo. less memory usage and run time is faster.
-Move BIDMach, VW & SPPMI algo changes to `bidmach` branch temporarily.

-## Version 3.1

-Fix DataSource to read "content", "e-mail", and use label "spam" for tutorial data.
-Fix engine.json for default algorithm setting.

-## Version 2.2

-Modified PreparedData to use MLLib hashing and tf-idf implementations.

-## Version 2.1

-Fixed dot product implementation in the predict methods to work with batch predict method for evaluation.

-## Version 2.0

-Included three different data sets: e-mail spam, 20 newsgroups, and the rotten tomatoes semantic analysis set.
-Includes Multinomial Logistic Regression algorithm for text classification.

-## Version 1.2

-Fixed import script bug occuring with Python 2.
+This engine classifies the incoming text into a language

-## Version 1.1 Changes
+## Version 1.1 Changes (Sunil)

-Changed data import Python script to pull straight from the [20 newsgroups](http://qwone.com/~jason/20Newsgroups/) page.
+Changed data import Python script to pull straight from the language

+## Version 1.0 Changes (Sunil)

+Initial Commit